-- The teacher introduces the core objectives for the lesson sequence - The teacher provides input, and modelling if necessary, and asks questions to clarify understanding - The children complete activities, receiving periodic feedback, questioning and modelling from the teacher when necessary - At the end of the lesson sequence, children answer a range (depending upon the length of the lesson sequence) of questions relating to the core objectives of the lesson sequence,
+- The teacher introduces the core objectives for the lesson sequence - The teacher provides input, and modelling if necessary, and asks questions to clarify understanding 3.
+The children complete activities, receiving periodic feedback, questioning and modelling from the teacher when necessary - At the end of the lesson sequence, each child independently answers a range (depending upon the length of the lesson sequence) of questions relating to the core objectives of the lesson sequence, or completes an activity which in a similar sense ascertains the extent to which an objective or skill has been understood

-- or complete an activity which in a similar sense ascertains the extent to which an objective or skill has been understood - The teacher reads these responses, in order to gain an insight into misconceptions and strengths - The teacher provides (or takes) model answers, giving the children the chance to change their answers where necessary.
+- The teacher reads these responses, in order to gain an insight into misconceptions and strengths - The teacher provides (or takes) model answers, giving the children the chance to change their answers in green pen where necessary.